 Cameron (1983) argues that there are two forms of state governance when it comes to mineral resources: socialist and nationalist.
-Mommer (1999, 2002) later used different terms to express the same meaning: proprietorial and non-proprietorial.
+Mommer (2002) later used different terms to express the same meaning: proprietorial and non-proprietorial.
 Mommer (2002) differentiated between private and public ownership and the governance of mineral resources.
-Whilst historically the British coal industry provides a good example of private mineral governance when the mineral rights remain in individual ownership, oil industries, apart from some exceptions in the US, are usually examples of public mineral governance (Mommer, 1999: 1; Rossiaud, 2012: 2).
-Yet Mommer (2002: 230) argues that "the controversy that may surround public mineral governance is not about public vs. private but non-proprietorial vs. proprietorial governance and fiscal regimes".
-For the purpose of this paper the author build on Mommer's more sophisticated differentiation in analysing the case of UK governance of public mineral commers.
+Whilst historically the British coal industry provides a good example of private mineral governance when the mineral rights remain in individual ownership, oil industries, apart from some exceptions in the US, are usually examples of public mineral governance.
+Yet Mommer (2002: 230) argues that "the controversy that may surround public mineral governance and fiscal regimes".
+For the purpose of this paper the author has accepted Mommer's more sophisticated differentiation.
 The characteristics of these two regimes are described below.